atooma/doc-resonance-sdk/docs/source/index.rst

 * :ref:`activity` - Interested in Resonance?
 Great!
 This section provides advanced details on Atooma solutions for dealing with complexity of *Activity Tracking*.
 Everything starts from here.
 * :ref:`resonance` - This section provides low level details on how to effectively exploit Resonance SDK.
 * :ref:`example` - Let's move to practice!
 In this section you can find some Resonance SDK usage examples, showing how it can dramatically simplifying development of killing features within your app!
-* :ref:`battery` - Worried about battery usage?
-Here you can find some guidelines on how to monitor battery consumption of your Resonance based application.
+* :ref:`releases` - Here is reported changelog as well as list of stable packages to use!

 Table of Contents
 ------------------------------